 These Caterpillars are green with a yellow stripe along the back and yellow spots along each side.
 There are two black horns on the head, and two orange tentacles on the tail.
 The caterpillars grow to a length of about 4 cms.
 They are an agricultural pest, feeding on various Palms (ARECACEAE) including

 They feed nocturnally, resting by day under a leaf.

 The pupa is green with yellow and blue spots, also with two horns on the head, and hangs head down from a cremaster.

 The male adult butterflies are black with a subterminal white arc on each wing, which is more extensive on the hindwings.
 The females have even larger white areas.
-The undersides are similar to the upper surfaces.
-Both sexes have an arc of black-ringed white spots along the termen of each hindwing, both on top and underneath.
+The undersides of the forewings are similar to their upper surfaces.
+The undersides of the hindwings have a subterminal yellow arc containing an arc of black-ringed white spots.
 The wingspan of the butterflies is about 6 cms.